BlessingUhu/NotesSwift/README.md

 *TODO 1*
 - Create a functionality to reset password.
+[CHECK!]
 - Show user's name on the navigation bar.
 - While trying to login user in, show a loading page.
 - Create an account section for user to view their information and change their password.